A microscopic model of fractionalized Fermi liquid

 Here $H_c$ describes the nearest-neighbor hopping of the conduction electrons, $H_K$ couples the conduction sea to the middle-layer of spins $\mathbf{S}_1$ via an antiferromagnetic Kondo interaction while $H_{YL}$ describes the Yao-Lee spin-spin interaction within the bottom two spin layers.
 The Yao-Lee term involves an anisotropic nearest-neighbor Ising interaction between the $\alpha_{ij} = x, y, z$ components of the orbitals $S_{2,j}$, which is decorated by a Heisenberg interaction between the spins $\vec{S}_{1,j}$.

 .

 Although both CPT and ALM models support the FL* phase, the global phase diagrams are different.
 The most prominent difference is the presence of a superconducting phase separating the normal FL and FL* phases of the CPT model.
 In \cite{CPT2}, we presented the phase diagram of the CPT model at a filling corresponding to one electron per site, where the electron subsystem forms a compensated metal.
 We identified three distinct phases.
 For $J_K < 0$ (the left side of the phase diagram), the electron subsystem is decoupled from the spin liquid (SL).
 This phase is a conventional Fermi liquid (FL), though with a subtlety: it features two Fermi surfaces—electron and hole—of equal volume (compensated metal).
+There is a difference with ALM model where the decoupled spin layers form a singlet.
+In the FL$_1$ state the decoupled Yao-Lee spin liquid has a Majorana Fermi surface.
+This Fermi surface is invisible to ARPES which couples only to the electrons.

+In our subsequent papers \cite{CPT3,CPT4} we discussed finite doping.
+This leads to some changes in the phase diagram which, however, do not affect our main result - the existence of FL* at strong coupling.
+The superconducting instability now occurs at a finite threshold $J_{c1}$.
+The character of the superconducting phase may change depending on the doping: at stronger doping we expect a Pair Density Wave formation.
+These details, however, are not relevant to the main subject of this paper which is a demonstration of the feasibility of FL* phase.
+This phase emerges in the strong $J_K$ limit as a heavy fermion metal where the Fermi surface volume includes on doping.
+Meanwhile the orbital Kitaev liquid remains intact.